 It may be possible for a renewable energy source to provide the electric power for special applications, such as smart grid, electric vehicle, or remote power systems.
 For example, combination systems of solar photovoltaic sources and battery energy storage used for EV charging systems could increase the proportion of transportation power that comes from renewable energy sources.
 But, concepts like this will need to be evaluated as a complete system to compare actual effectiveness relative to perceived effectiveness.
 Alternatively, some jurisdictions may permit customers to sign contracts for renewable sourced power from their distribution utility.

 Energy storage systems may be used for either utility-connected or behind-the-meter applications.
 These systems can use their inverters and control systems to help electrical customers improve reliability and assist in possible smart grid applications.
-The new CSA DER standard in Canada requires some systems to include provisions for optional ride-through to maintain reliable power through some short-term power disruptions .
+The new CSA DER standard in Canada requires some systems to include provisions for optional ride-through to maintain reliable power through some short-term power disturbances.
 The inverter systems and their controls are developed to be capable of 1) utility connection with or without voltage controls and 2) grid forming for possible islanded or uninterruptible power supply (UPS) operation.
+In special cases electrical energy storage may be an alternative to some backup power applications.

 Bright future for battery energy storage systems

 Given the focus on developing new storage technologies and improving existing ones, more opportunities will open up for the application of energy storage systems in a variety of roles.
 The increasing adoption and integration of battery energy storage into current electric energy systems will not only yield increasing capability and reliability of energy, but also advance the sustainability and resiliency of energy systems in the future.
-While battery energy storage systems cannot solve all the challenges, and there are environmental impacts and risks in disposal, they can make a positive contribution to increasing the share of electricity from renewable sources and enabling some smart grid solutions.
+While battery energy storage systems cannot solve all the challenges, and there are environmental impacts and risks in disposal, they can make a positive contribution to increasing the share of electricity from renewable sources, assisting the electric utility operations, and enabling some smart grid solutions.